-I don’t use chalk.
-At least, I didn’t when I first started climbing.
+I didn’t use chalk when I first started climbing.
 I honestly never even gave it much thought in the beginning.
 I mean, could it really make that much of a difference?
-Or was that just the ignorant, gumby climber in me who didn’t know better?

-So they got all mad scientist on their chalk and cooked up their blend, which can be delivered monthly to your home.
-The three flavors to choose from, based on how you like the texture of your chalk: “Bam Bam” (super chunky), “Gorilla Grip” (chunky), or “Unicorn Dust” (ultra fine).
+They cooked up a blend that that comes in three options to choose from, based on how you like the texture of your chalk: “Bam Bam” (super chunky), “Gorilla Grip” (chunky), or “Unicorn Dust” (ultra fine).
 You can also purchase sample packs if you don’t know which one you’ll like the best.
 The blend is the same.
-I went for the Gorilla Grip because I find breaking up bits of chalk in my fingers extremely pleasurable.
+(I went for the Gorilla Grip because I find breaking up bits of chalk in my fingers oddly pleasurable.)

 The chalk itself is quite smooth and light, and it won’t dry out like other brands I’ve experimented with in the past.
 IT STICKS TO YOUR HANDS!
-Unlike the block of the cheap stuff I’d bought in the gym, it adheres to my hands much longer which means no double dipping.
+Unlike the cheap stuff, it adheres to my hands much longer which means no double dipping.
 Some people have mentioned the price to be higher than other brands of chalk (and let’s be honest, if you’re dirtbagging it, cost is everything).
 But honestly, if you’re using less in a single session, overall, you’re saving.
 In general, I am a big believer in getting what pay for.
 If you pay for peanuts, ya gonna get monkeys.

 No, I don’t think that a product is going to magically boost performance level and you probably won’t suddenly start sending 5.14 (but who knows?)
 But across the board, it’s the best chalk I’ve used so far.
-This non-user and non-believer has officially been converted.
 Looking at my dirtbag budget with a fine tooth comb, I’ll be sure to find a way to spend the extra bucks for the good stuff when the time rolls around.
 And hey, who knows, maybe by then Shooter will be belaying 5.14s.

 Disclosure: Friction Labs has provided the gear for this review because they’re rad fellas.
 As rad as they are, I kept all of my opinions honest.